jmhibben/make-doc/README.md

 ### Commit Messages

-The semantics for commit messages is
+The semantics for commit messages is:

 ```
 <TYPE> [scope]: <brief description>